-During this unprecedented period, I am following the government’s decisions regarding Social Distancing and how we can keep each other safe on a daily basis.
+During the pandemic, I have been following the government’s guidelines closely regarding Social Distancing and how we can keep each other safe on a daily basis.

 Hypnotherapy, specifically Solution Focused Hypnotherapy, which I practise here at Aughton Hypnotherapy, is a combination of Psychotherapy and Hypnotherapy.